qqytqqyt/GDKPd-Classic/README.md

 <br>

 Look... just a personal request.
 GDKPs get a bad rep because frankly a lot of people who run GDKPs are shady AF.
-This makes promoting GDKPd, and finding people to work on it really hard.
+This makes promoting MMMGdkp, and finding people to work on it really hard.
 Please stop being shady.
 For this add-on to be healthy, there needs to be some satisfaction that the work put in doesn't just make WoW a shittier place.

 Suggestions for running a good GDKP...